Skip to main content

 Do you service commercial kitchens in all four quadrants of DC?

 Yes.
 We service restaurants, hotel kitchens, institutional cafeterias, and food production facilities across NW, NE, SE, and SW.
-Our established DC service routes cover every major dining district from Georgetown to Navy Yard, Adams Morgan to Capitol Hill.
+Our established DC service routes cover every major dining district from Georgetown to Navy Yard, Adams Morgan to Capitol Hill, K Street to The Wharf.

 How does DC's regulatory framework differ from Virginia and Maryland?

 DC has a three-layer compliance framework: DC Fire and EMS enforces NFPA 96, DC Health requires current hood cleaning certificates during food establishment inspections, and DC Water mandates grease interceptor registration and maintenance records.
-Our documentation packages satisfy all three agencies simultaneously.
+Our documentation packages satisfy all three agencies simultaneously — one report covers all three.

 Do you understand DC Water's grease interceptor requirements?

 Yes.
 DC Water requires all food service establishments to register their grease interceptors and maintain pumping records.
-We include grease interceptor compliance documentation as standard with our DC service plans and can coordinate grease trap pumping alongside hood cleaning.
+We include grease interceptor compliance documentation as standard with our DC service plans and can coordinate grease trap pumping alongside hood cleaning for one-stop wastewater + exhaust compliance.

 What is your typical response time for DC kitchen emergencies?